akhilkarthik/akhilkarthik/README.md

 ### Hi there 👋

- I'm Akhil Karthik, a Data Science Enthusiast!
+I'm Akhil Karthik, a Data Science and ML Enthusiast!
 Welcome to my GitHub profile, where I explore the fascinating world of data and its endless possibilities.

 ## 🔧 My Skills